dwightjack/vue-types/packages/docs/advanced/typescript.md

 # TypeScript Usage

-VueTypes is written in TypeScript and comes with full builtin types support.
+VueTypes is written in TypeScript and comes with built-in types support.

 <CodeExample>